ang-uio/Text-Mining/episodes/15-textmine-dh-lab.md

 - Begin at the top of the downloaded notebook and follow the instructions.
 - Run all cells in the notebook.

-To run code from this course or elsewhere on a corpus in DH-Lab, you need to have dhlab installed running # !pip install dhlab, and the corpus file path must be changed from your local machine to the URNs defined in dhlab.
+To run code from this course or elsewhere on a corpus in DH-Lab, you need to have dhlab installed with pip, and the corpus file path must be changed from your local machine to the URNs defined in dhlab.

 ```python